Assessing Threats: A Complete Guide to BCP Risk Management

 - Unsafe conditions such as fires, gas leaks, and hazardous materials

 - Cyberthreats including ransomware, malware, viruses, and DDoS

 - Loss of telecommunications

-- Electrical outage or utility disruption
+- Electrical outages or utility disruptions

+While these categories are fairly broad, remember that the more specific you can be in your BCP, the better.
 At larger companies, you may find it difficult at first to determine which risks pose the biggest threats.
 You’ll gain a better picture of your company’s unique risks as you (or your BC consultant) meet with managers throughout the organization to better understand their processes.

 Cost analyses are an essential component of your business impact assessment.
 To truly understand how the company will be affected, you must quantify the losses.

-- Loss in sales / revenue
+- Loss in sales or revenue

 - Damaged equipment